astronomer/astro-blog/posts/airflow-ray.md

 For those looking to further decrease their operational overhead, Anyscale offers a managed solution to hosting Ray clusters, as well as an API/SDK to programmatically control your ML infrastructure.

-Plugging into Airflow Ray Task API is then as simple as changing:
+Plugging into Airflow Ray Task API is will soon be as simple as changing:

 	RAY_URL=anyscale://&lt;your Anyscale cluster URL here>

-and everything will work just as in OSS, but with a few more features and a powerful API/SDK.
+and everything will work just as in OSS, scaling up resources for your more parallel or higher-throughput scenarios, but with a few more features and a powerful API/SDK.

-Sign up for Anyscale [here](https://www.anyscale.com/product).
+Sign up for the Anyscale beta [here](https://www.anyscale.com/product).

 ## Conclusions

 Airflow + Ray is a powerful combination for writing your machine learning or data ETL pipelines.

+This alpha integration is just the beginning, and we can't wait to share more as we add new features and improvements.

+You can find the demo code for this post in [this repository](https://github.com/astronomer/ray-airflow-demo), and the code for the Airflow Ray provider in [this repo](https://github.com/anyscale/airflow-provider-ray).

-We have released the alpha version of this integration in these repos &lt;HERE> and &lt;HERE>, so please give them a try if you like!
-We are actively developing this system so any feature requests or issues would be highly appreciated [here](https://github.com/anyscale/airflow-provider-ray/issues).
+We are actively developing this system so any feature requests or issues would be highly appreciated [here](https://github.com/anyscale/airflow-provider-ray/issues)!